Introduction

 Targeted compliance campaigns

 Under the Statistics Act, the CSO cannot provide the RTB with a list of potentially noncompliant landlords, they have however highlighted several geographic areas where a high percentage of unmatched possible informal and formal rental arrangements were identified.
-These areas, which include counties Donegal, Cavan, Monaghan, Galway and Clare, will be targeted as part of a new RTB registration compliance campaign between November 2024 and March 2025.
+These areas, which include counties Donegal, Cavan, Monaghan, Galway, Clare, Louth and Tipperary will be targeted as part of a new RTB registration compliance campaign between November 2024 and March 2025.

 Last week, I wrote to the Chief Executives of these local authorities to request their support in planning and delivering a public information campaign to encourage landlords to register tenancies in their area.
 While our primary concern is the 25,248 possible formal rental arrangements that should be registered with the RTB, these compliance campaigns will also target areas where informal rental arrangements are prevalent.
 It is important to underline that our primary objective is to reach full compliance in everybody’s best interest.
 Therefore, public information campaigns play an important role in achieving compliance and avoiding any suggestion of a lack of knowledge or awareness.